-Current other receivables also include the amounts deposited in court with respect to the matters disclosed in Note 37(c) to the financial statements, together with other amounts receivable in the ordinary course of business.
+Current other receivables also include the amounts deposited in court with respect to the matters disclosed in Note 38(c) to the financial statements, together with other amounts receivable in the ordinary course of business.

-Furthermore, non-current and current other receivables include amounts owed by a third party under the Maltese beverage container refund scheme.
+Furthermore, non-current other receivables include amounts owed by a third party under the Maltese beverage container refund scheme.
 These amounts are unsecured, subject to interest at 2.75% per annum and repayable as follows:

-Our manufa 2023 € 2022 €
+2024 € 2023 €

-Current:

-Within 1 year - 180,837

 Non-current:

-Between 1 and 2 years 428,422 486,950
+Between 1 and 2 years - 428,422

-Between 2 and 5 years 1,358,084 1,467,134
+Between 2 and 5 years - 1,358,084

-Over 5 years 970,210 621,795
+Over 5 years 2,756,716 970,210

 2,756,716 2,756,716

-During the current financial year, the repayment terms of these receivables have been modified such that repayments will now commence during the financial year ending 31 December 2025.
-These modifications are not related to any financial difficulties attributable to the borrower but merely for better liquidity management at borrower level.

-These financial assets are categorised as Stage 1 for credit risk management purposes in terms of IFRS 9 requirements and the estimated allowance for losses in this respect is insignificant.
+During the current financial year, the repayment terms of these receivables have been modified such that the full amount is now repayable by 31 March 2033.
+These modifications are not related to any financial difficulties attributable to the borrower but merely for the purposes of better liquidity management at borrower level.
+These financial assets are categorised as Stage 1 for credit risk management purposes in terms of IFRS 9 requirements (i.e. deemed performing).
+The expected credit loss allowances on such receivables are based on the 12-month probability of default, capturing 12-month expected losses and hence are considered insignificant.

-The aggregate amount of costs incurred and recognised profits (less recognised losses) to date for contracts in progress at the end of the reporting period amounts to €7,661,205 (2022: €6,376,096).
+The aggregate amount of costs incurred and recognised profits (less recognised losses) to date for contracts in progress at the end of the reporting period amounts to €9,623,465 (2023: €7,752,793).
 Gross amounts due from and to customers in respect of these contracts are disclosed in the table above and in Note 19 respectively.